What is Birch Reduction?

 Sodium and ethanal were used in the Birch reduction when it was first reported by Arthur Birch.
 It was discovered that the yield is improved with the usage of lithium.

 Conjugated enamines can also be formed from the Birch reduction of aniline.
-Alkynes can also undergo Birch Reduction to form Alkenes as shown below.
+Alkynes can also undergo Birch Reduction to form Alkenes as illustrated below.

 Birch Reduction Mechanism